nvim-orgmode/orgmode/DOCS.md

 You can learn more about the `org_indent_mode` parameter in the [corresponding section](#org_indent_mode).

-The user can customize the virtual indentation.
-The user can customize the virtual indentation.
-To do this, you need to pass the handler to the corresponding `handler` parameter:
+To customize the highlighting of the virtual indentation, use the `OrgIndent` highlighting group.
+Also user can configure the virtual indentation by passing their own handler to the corresponding `handler` parameter:
 ```lua
 require('orgmode').setup({
   ui = {